Noe Zhordania

-Noe Zhordania (ნოე ჟორდანია /ka/; Ной Никола́евич Жорда́ния; born – January 11, 1953) was a Georgian journalist and Menshevik politician.
+Noe Zhordania (Note: Also transliterated as Noah Jordania) (ნოე ჟორდანია /ka/; Ной Никола́евич Жорда́ния; – January 11, 1953) was a Georgian journalist and Menshevik politician.
 He played an eminent role in the socialist revolutionary movement in the Russian Empire, and later chaired the government of the Democratic Republic of Georgia from July 24, 1918, until March 18, 1921, when the Bolshevik Russian Red Army invasion of Georgia forced him into exile to France.
 There Zhordania led the government-in-exile until his death in 1953.

 Biography

 Early life and background

 Zhordania was born on to a petty landowner family living in the village of Lanchkhuti in Guria, western Georgia, then part of the Kutais Governorate of Imperial Russia.

 According to Redjeb Jordania (born in 1921), son of Noe Jordania (Zhordania), his lineage traces back to three Italian brothers who emigrated from Genoa to Georgia.
 One of them was a gardener, and the others were merchants.
 One settled in Mingrelia and became the ancestor of the Zhordanias from Tsaishi (ცაიში).
 Another moved to Arhavi (არქაბი), and his descendants became the Zhordanias of Arhavi.
 The third was granted serfs and estates by the House of Gurieli in Lanchkhuti, and remained in Guria.
 He was the ancestor of the Zhordanias from Lanchkhuti, including Radjeb (Redjeb) Zhordania, grandfather of Noe Zhordania.

 In his early years, Radjeb became an orphan and was taken to Mingrelia by his uncles.
 Later, he returned to his hometown of Lanchkhuti, but was not welcomed by his relatives.
 Consequently, he moved to Shukhuti and demanded his share of the family property.
 He was granted a plot of land, where he built an oda (ოდა)—a traditional house typical of the Guria region —married the daughter of Apakidze, and settled there between 1825 and 1830.

 Later, he participated in the Crimean War, where he attained the rank of captain and was eventually killed in action.
 He had four sons: Butchu, Potine, Niko, and Iosef.
 Niko, the father of Noe and Gulchino Zhordania, was the village scribe, a lawyer, and a court mediator.
 Kristine Chikovani, Noe's mother, was Mingrelian.